-Changes to insurance
+Change to insurance premiums

 As a member of Qantas Super, you are automatically provided with standard insurance benefits for death, total and permanent disablement (TPD) and total but temporary disablement (disability), up to age 65.
-Insurance benefits, when payable, are paid in addition to your super account balance.
+Insurance benefits, when payable, are in addition to your super account balance.